nischaltamang/All-NBA/README.md

-Android app that shows real-time scores and sends push notifications when an NBA game is close in score and almost finished.
+Android app for /r/NBA in reddit.
+Shows real-time scores, gamethreads, box scores, stats and reddit's threads and highlights.